Park City Fine Art Photography

 My love for photography began with my father, a devoted outdoorsman who filled my childhood with camping, hiking, hunting, and fishing trips.
 He shared with me his passion for photography, and the old slides and prints from our adventures left a lasting impression.

-After graduating from the University of Utah and completing Air Force ROTC, I was commissioned as an officer and earned my silver wings as a U.S. Air Force jet pilot.
-Before leaving for training, my uncle and aunt gifted me a Canon AE1 film camera—a companion that stayed with me throughout my service.
+After graduating from the University of Utah and commissioning through Air Force ROTC, I earned my silver wings as a U.S. Air Force jet pilot.
+A Canon AE-1 film camera, gifted by my uncle and aunt, became a constant companion throughout my service and remains in my collection today.

-I flew missions across the Middle East and the Pacific, and later served as the personal pilot to Marine General George B. Crist, commander of all U.S. forces in the Middle East, along with his senior staff.
+I flew missions across the Middle East, Africa, Europe, and the Pacific, and was later selected to serve as the personal pilot aboard a one-of-a-kind EC-135Y airborne command post for Marine General George B. Crist, commander of all U.S. forces in the Middle East and Southwest Asia.
+I concluded my military service flying the KC-10 Extender wide-body jet.

-When my military service concluded, I began a three-decade career as an airline captain, also serving in flight operations management.
-In 2020, with the pandemic driving my airline into bankruptcy, I chose early retirement to devote myself fully to the art and craft of photography.
+I then began a three-decade career as an airline captain and served in management as a flight operations manager, and supervisor of pilots.
+During that time, I also built a fly-fishing and outdoor guide business and pursued ski racing along with mountain and road bicycle racing.
+In 2020, when the pandemic forced my airline into bankruptcy, I chose early retirement to devote myself fully to the art and craft of photography.

-Since founding Park City Photography in 2005, I’ve sought to grow not only in craft but in spirit.
-A graduate of the New York Institute of Photography, I’ve drawn inspiration from the great masters—Ansel Adams, Henri Cartier-Bresson, Sebastião Salgado, and Nick Brandt.
-Their works remind me that photography is part of a tradition seeking truth, beauty, and meaning.
+Since founding Park City Photography in 2003, I’ve sought to grow not only in lenscraft but in spirit.
+A 2015 graduate of the New York Institute of Photography, I’ve drawn inspiration from the great photographic masters—Ansel Adams, Henri Cartier - Bresson, Sebastião Salgado, David Muench and more recently Guy Tal.
+Their works remind me that photography is part of a tradition seeking personal truth, beauty, and meaning.

-During my airline career, I often planned trips and layovers around museums and photographic exhibitions.
-Those quiet pilgrimages, repeated over three decades, shaped my vision as much as any classroom.
+During my airline career, I was and still passionate about art.
+I often planned trips and layovers around museums and photographic exhibitions.
+Those quiet pilgrimages, repeated over three decades of flying continue today, and influence my vision as much as any classroom course or photographic symposium .

 Recognition and Service